EentErt/tsgator/README.md

 # Gator 🐊

-Gator is a CLI for browsing rss feeds featuring user-based data storage, following of feeds, and nothing else of note.
+gator is a CLI for browsing rss feeds featuring user-based data storage, following of feeds, and nothing else of note.

 ## What You'll Need